Welcome to the SHHH!! Blog!

 SHHH!! is under construction!
 We are hard at work preparing our new all-contemporary programme “Spirits”.
 Read more about it below:

-Spirits is our most ambitious project to date, featuring two newly commissioned works by Canadian composers John Gordon Armstrong and Jocelyn Morlock as well as a host of other pieces by composers such as John Beckwith, Micheline Roi, Kevin Hanlon, and Andy Akiho.
+Spirits is our most ambitious project to date, featuring a newly commissioned work by Canadian composer John Gordon Armstrong as well as a host of other pieces by composers such as John Beckwith, Micheline Roi, Kevin Hanlon, and Andy Akiho.

 The programme is diversely inspired with Spirits referring/reflecting on the nature of creativity, the beyond, scotch, and more.